-Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status ofvthe site through the Site Slection Methodology R A GE provide longer term developmen t prospects.
-ELAA2 7 Blyth Road West Harworth 22.5 Fully developed.
+Site Ref Site Address Settlement Size (ha) Developable area Capacity Planning Status inc NP/ELR Planning application reference GF/BF ALC Flood Zone MSA Relationship with nearest settlement Highways impact (Red=Responses) Accessibility Heritage (Red=Responses) Natural Environment Landscape/character/ topography Status of whe site through the Site Slection Methodology R A GE provide longer term developmen t prospects.
+ELAA2 Blyth Road West Harworth 22.5 Fully developed.
 No land available N/A Existing empt site.
-EDNA: This is a well- functioning, employment site, part of a wider industrial area in Harworth with good links to the A1(M).
-As such, it should be protected for continued employment N/A The site is brownfield N/A The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
+EDNA: This is a well-functioning, employment site, part of a wider industrial area in Harworth with good links to the A1(M).
+As such, it should be protected for continued employment uses.
+N/A The site is brownfield N/A The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
 The site lies within the settlement boundary of Harworth & Bircotes Brunel Close acts as spine road & as access for businesses.
 Feeder roads provide connections to these.
 Brunel Close provides access to Blyth Road and the A1 M, a major strategic route 2.5km to the south so has good accessibility to the wider strategic network.
 Vehicles have no need to pass residential areas.
 Services, facilities and homes are potentially accessible by cycle and by foot.
 A bus service operates along Blyth Road, with stops adjoining the site.
 The site adjoins Blyth Road, a good quality local road, conecting to the A1 M 2.5km from the site.
 The site is within Harworth built-up area (settlement boundary).
 The site has potential to be accessible by a range of employees.
 An area of archaeological interest covers the southern part of the site.
 There are no national or local natural environment designations nearby.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
 Existing Site protected through the Local Plan ELAA2 8 Blyth Road South Harworth 8.86 Fully developed.
 No land available.
-Now partly residential (Harworth House 94 units). uses.
+Now partly residential (Harworth House 94 units).
 Existing empt site.
 EDNA: This is a mixed-use site, in a highly accessible location.
 The site is surrounded by sites which are currently or planned for redevelopm ent for employment uses, indicating the strength of the market for developmen t in this location.
 However, the site benefits from planning permission for the change of use to residential 18/00195/PD N The site is brownfield The site lies within FZ1 The site does not lie within a minerals safeguardin g zone.
-The site lies within the settlement boundary of Harworth & Bircotes Haworth House (with permission for COU to residential).
-Feeder roads Services, facilities and homes are potentially accessible by cycle and by foot.
-A bus service operates along Blyth Road, with stops 300m from the site.
-The site adjoins Blyth Road, a good quality local road, conecting to the A1 M 2km from the site.
+The site lies within the settlement boundary of Harworth & Bircotes Dedicated access road from Blyth Road provides access for businesses.
+Second access provides access from Serlby Road and appears to provide access to Haworth House (with permission for COU to residential).
+Feeder roads provide connections to these.
+Mix of local noncommercial traffic & HGVs does not constrain vehicle movements.
+Blyth Road and Serlby Road provide access to the A1 M, a major strategic route 2km to the south so has good accessibility to the wider strategic network.
+Vehicles have no need to pass residential areas. site adjoins Blyth Road, a good quality local road, conecting to the A1 M 2km from the site.
 The site is within Harworth built-up area (settlement boundary).
-The site has potential to be accessible by a range of employees.
-An area of archaeological interest covers the site.
+The site has potential to be accessible by a An area of archaeological interest covers the site.
 There are no national or local natural environment designations nearby.
 It is not agricultural land, and the site is previously developed.
 The site has little intrinsic amenity value and is currently occupied by employment development.
 Existing site protected through the Local Plan